Letting AI Agents Work With Email Without Giving Them the Keys to Everything

 Email access should not be all or nothing.

 Banger’s permission model is built around workspace and mailbox concepts.
-An agent can be granted access to specific mailboxes and specific capabilities instead of receiving broad workspace power by default.
+An agent can be granted narrow access instead of receiving broad workspace power by default.

 Those questions are much better than “is AI enabled?”